How to view & search WooCommerce customer order history

 • Product – return only users who have ordered specific products

 These filters can be mixed with other filters for detailed WooCommerce customer order history lists.
-They can be used by themselves as well, and gather interesting insights regarding customer history.
+They can also be used to gather interesting insights regarding customer history.

 For instance, you may have run a campaign or are checking for seasonal sales performance.
 In this case, the date filter can be a valuable option to filter only users affected by your campaign.